PhD Program in Health Sciences

 Monitoring of the PhD student

-Membership of the academic committee will last for three academic years from the date of appointment, provided that the conditions for membership are maintained.
-Members of the research lines may replace the members appointed by them when any of the reasons contemplated in the regulations governing membership of collegiate bodies arise.
-Membership of the academic committee may be extended once if the members of the research line to which the member is assigned so deem it necessary.
+Membership of the academic committee will last three academic years from the date of appointment, provided the conditions for membership are met.
+Research line members may replace the members they appoint if any of the reasons provided for in the regulations governing membership of collegiate bodies arise.
+Membership of the academic committee may be extended once if the members of the research line to which they are assigned so deem appropriate.

-The academic committee will have the following functions: a) Propose the admission of students, b) Establish the training supplements that, if applicable, must be taken by admitted students based on their access profile, c) Assign a tutor and director to each new student, d) Evaluate the research plan and the activity document of each student in the program within the established deadlines, e) Choose the doctors who must issue the reports on the doctoral theses that aspire to the title of Doctor with "International Mention", f) Analyze the doctoral theses that are presented in order to begin their defense process and issue the corresponding report, g) Formulate the proposal for the appointment of the doctors who will form part of the thesis committee, h) Check each academic year that the members of the doctoral program meet the established requirements to be assigned as thesis directors.
+The functions of the academic committee will be the following: a) Propose the admission of students, b) Establish the training complements that must be taken, if applicable, by the admitted students based on their access profile, c) Assign a tutor and director to each new student, d) Evaluate the research plan and the document of activities of each student of the program within the established deadlines, e) Choose the doctors who must issue the reports in the doctoral theses that aspire to the title of Doctor with "International Mention", f) Analyze the doctoral theses that are presented to begin their defense process and issue the corresponding report, g) Formulate the proposal for the appointment of the doctors who will form part of the thesis committee, h) Verify each academic year that the members of the doctoral program meet the requirements established to be assigned as thesis directors.

 Procedure for assigning a tutor and director

-As regulated by article 9 of the REODULL, once admitted, each student will be assigned a tutor by the Academic Committee.
-The tutor must be a doctor and meet the requirements to direct doctoral theses mentioned in article 10 of the aforementioned Regulations.
-The Academic Committee, after hearing the doctoral student, may modify the appointment of the assigned tutor at any time during the period of completion of the doctorate, provided there are justified reasons.
-If it deems it appropriate, it may request reports from the tutor and the thesis director.
+As regulated by Article 9 of the REODULL (Regulations on the Functional and Functional Disorders of the University of Alicante), once admitted, each student will be assigned a tutor by the Academic Committee.
+The tutor must hold a doctorate and meet the requirements for supervising doctoral theses mentioned in Article 10 of the aforementioned Regulations.
+The Academic Committee, after consulting the doctoral candidate, may modify the appointment of the tutor at any time during the doctoral program, provided there are justified reasons.
+If it deems it appropriate, it may request reports from the tutor and the thesis supervisor.

-• The duties of the tutor are: a) to regularly review, together with the thesis director, the doctoral student's activity document; b) to endorse, together with the thesis director and before the end of the first year, the research plan drawn up by the doctoral student; c) to sign the teaching commitment, together with the doctoral student, the thesis director and the competent vice-rector representing the ULL; d) to issue the annual report on the doctoral student's activity to the academic committee; e) to ensure the visibility of the ULL in all publications and activities for disseminating the results of the research developed by the doctoral student.
+• The duties of the tutor are: a) to regularly review, together with the thesis director, the doctoral student's activity document; b) to endorse, together with the thesis director and before the end of the first year, the research plan drawn up by the doctoral student; c) to sign the teaching commitment, together with the doctoral student, the thesis director and the competent vice-rector representing the ULL; d) to issue the annual report on the doctoral student's activity to the academic committee; e) to ensure the visibility of the ULL in all publications and activities for the dissemination of research results developed by the doctoral student.

-• Assignment of a thesis director: Within one month of registration, the Academic Committee will assign a thesis director, who may or may not coincide with the tutor.
+• Assignment of supervisor: Within one month of enrollment, the Academic Committee will assign a thesis supervisor, who may or may not be the same as the tutor.

 • Thesis supervisors must meet the requirements mentioned in section 5.1.

-• At any time during the course of the doctorate, the Academic Committee, for justified reasons and after hearing from the doctoral student, tutor and director, may modify the appointments and authorize the inclusion of a co-director.
+• At any time during the doctoral program, the Academic Committee, for justified reasons and after consulting the doctoral candidate, tutor, and supervisor, may modify the appointments and authorize the inclusion of a co-supervisor.

-• Supervision Commitment Document: The supervision functions of doctoral students will be established by means of a documentary commitment, signed by the vice-rector responsible for postgraduate matters, the doctoral student, his/her tutor and his/her director or co-directors.
-The commitment must be signed within the first three months of the assignment of a tutor and a director.
-The document must include the unconditional acceptance of the doctoral student and the director regarding the respective rights and duties regime provided for in the REODULL and in section 5.1 of this report.
-It will also include a conflict resolution procedure, and will consider the aspects related to intellectual or industrial property rights that may arise within the scope of the doctoral program.
-The commitment document, once signed by the parties involved, will be incorporated into the Document of Activities of the Doctoral Student and filed in his/her file.
+• Supervision Commitment Document: The supervision duties of doctoral students will be established through a documentary commitment, signed by the vice-rector responsible for postgraduate studies, the doctoral student, their tutor, and their supervisor or co-supervisors.
+The commitment must be signed within the first three months of the assignment of a tutor and supervisor.
+The document must include the unconditional acceptance by the doctoral student and supervisor of the respective rights and responsibilities set forth in the REODULL and in section 5.1 of this report.
+It will also include a conflict resolution procedure and address aspects related to intellectual or industrial property rights that may arise within the scope of the doctoral program.
+The commitment document, once signed by the parties involved, will be incorporated into the Doctoral Student's Activity Document and filed in their file.
 The commitment document must conform to the established model.

 • Conflict resolution procedure: In the event of non-compliance with any of the points included in the commitment document or the occurrence of any other disagreement related to the development of the doctoral programme, either party may bring it to the attention of the Academic Committee, which will act as mediator with a view to reaching an agreement that puts an end to the controversy.
 If mediation does not allow the conflict to be resolved after two months have elapsed since the doctoral programme coordinator has been informed, it will be forwarded to the Doctoral Committee (or Doctoral School when it is in operation), which must issue a resolution within three months, after hearing the parties and the doctoral programme coordinator.
 An appeal may be lodged against the agreement of the Doctoral Committee (Doctoral School) before the rector, under the terms provided for in Law 30/1992, of 26 November, on the Legal Regime of Public Administrations and the Common Administrative Procedure.